 For mushrooms, I highly recommend this book (it was my husband's Father's Day gift a few years back) All That the Rain Promises and More it has excellent pictures, what to look for, and eating instructions.
 We use it all the time.

 While a field guide is all well and good, there's nothing like having a knowledge person take you out into the field for a hands on lesson.
 I'm fortunate enough that my family has been foraging mushrooms for generations where we live and we've been picking and eating them since I was born.
 It's a family tradition I'm very grateful for and we're passing down to our children.
 It's a favorite family past time.
-Here's how to forage Morel Mushrooms.
+Here's how to forage Morel Mushrooms and forage Wild Medicinal Herbs.

 When in doubt, do not consume a foraged item.